mervecapar/CS319-Project/README.md

 Ege Yosunkaya-21402025

-!NOTE!
+!NOTE!</br>
-Only ".cs" files includes codes about the project, all the other files is about Visual Studio 2015. aaaaa.xam.cs files also includes code.
+Only ".cs" files includes codes about the project, all the other files is about Visual Studio 2015. </br>
+aaaaa.xam.cs files also includes code.